 With an interest in drawing all his life, Mark became an oil painter in 2001, attending innumerable classes and workshops and studying with local and nationally recognized artists.
 He been teaching middle school children, adults and special needs populations since 2013.

 Mark spent over 40 years as a mental health professional, leading nonprofit organizations serving children, adolescents and adults.
 Familiar with art therapy, he founded a Trauma Treatment Program for children who experienced physical, sexual or psychological abuse or who witnessed violence.
 Art-making was an important part of his own self-care, creating a place where he found peace, solace, perspective and joy.
 Combining his mental health background with creative art-making, Mark and two other artists, Cindy Paullin and Jamie Wigginton, founded Art for the Journey, bringing a range of professional art instruction and specialized art-making experiences to at-risk children, seniors with dementia and Alzheimer’s, incarcerated women, veterans with PTSD and combat related disabilities, low income frail elderly and schools.
 Most of his current work is through Art for the Journey, participating in programs and providing two Richmond-based adult studio classes per week in impressionist oil painting, tailored to both beginners and experienced artists.
-See www.artforthejourney.org.Audiences include adults who want to learn impressionist oil painting, and special populations in need of or desiring a customized art instruction or experience through Art for the Journey.
+During COVID, Mark developed online Zoom classes in Impressionist Oil Painting and Impressionist Landscape painting that were available to remote students from around Central Virginia.
+He continues to develop new modules in portraiture and drawing and broaden these kinds of offerings going forward.
+See www.artforthejourney.org for further information or email Mark at the address below.Audiences include adults who want to learn impressionist oil painting, and special populations in need of or desiring a customized art instruction or experience through Art for the Journey.
 Availability varies, depending on type of program and location.
 Contact firstname.lastname@example.org or email@example.com for further information.

 Fees: $300 per day, plus travel, supplies and out of pocket expenses.
 Special pricing can be negotiated for group activities to special populations through Art for the Journey.